-Family case conferences and family management conferences are happening by telephone or video call on their scheduled dates.
+Family management conferences, family settlement conferences, and remand lists are happening by audioconference or videoconference on their scheduled dates.
 Contact the court registry for dial-in (or link) instructions before the scheduled date.

 Family trials and trial continuations

 Family trials will be heard in person, unless otherwise ordered by a judge.
 They will be on the trial list on the date scheduled.
-Counsel and self-represented litigants should attend court in person (with your lawyer, if you have one) on the date scheduled at 9:00 a.m. to tell the court if they’re ready to go ahead that day.
+Go to court in person (with your lawyer, if you have one) on the date scheduled at 9 am to tell the court if you’re ready to go ahead that day.
 The court will decide which trials will proceed.
 Witnesses and anyone who has a lawyer must wait outside the courthouse (within a 30-minute distance) and be prepared to go to court in person.